 In our walk to the hide, Fan-tailed Warbler, Cetti’s Warbler, Purple-swamp Hen, Black-tailed Godwit, Ruff, Sandpipers and Great Egret are seen.
 Brian asks me if it possible to observe any summer Heron, and I reply that is still possible.
 Five minutes later, a Purple Heron fly away close to the walkway.

 After that, we walk up to the viewing point and from there we see through the telescope a group of 6 Greater Flamingos.
 On the way back to the car, a White-headed Duck try to hide from us, but not before I take a good shoot.
-White-headed Duck is an uncommon species in the area, being our observation the first record of the year in the Albufera de Valencia!.
+White-headed Duck is an uncommon species in the area.
+This is the first record of the year in the Albufera de Valencia!.
 Later we set off for the next area and besides a ditch I spot another species which I wanted to show them, a Squacco Heron.